BboyAwey/maxios/README.md

 * `error`: a callback function which will be executed when response status code is not right.
 It recieves an argument `axiosError`.
 And it can return `true` to use next `error` callbacks from upper layers
 * `bizError`: a callback function which will be executed when `indicator` returns false.
 It recieves an argument `data` as the origin response data.
 And it can return `true` to executed next `bizError` callbacks from upper layers
 * `success`: a callback function which will be executed when `indicator` returns true.
 It recieves an argument `data` as the final response data (the data has been handled by `extractor`).
 * `anyway`: a callback function which will be always executed.
-It recieves nothing and will be executed before `success` callback for convenience

 ### Configuration priorities